 And that’s it!
 Deploy the process and launch it.
 Instances will automatically follow the modeled workflow.

 If you already know who will participate in your process, you can create roles beforehand to assign tasks to those roles as you configure them in the workflow.

-When creating a new process, you can save some time using one of our predefined templates if it fits your reality.
-Once the template is imported you can modify it.
+When creating a new process, you can save some time using one of our predefined templates if it fits your needs.
+You can import it, and customize it.

 Under Process Settings you can define general details, such as read access to instances and the option to activate the Public Form functionality, which we will explain later on.

 We will start by describing how to create a process from scratch.
 However, you can always come up with good ideas from one of our templates (from our process library).

 - Setting up the Form

 - Modeling the Workflow

 The Process ID, along with an automated sequential number will identify all process instances.
 E.g. MKTG-1, MKTG-2.
 Be careful when defining the ID, since you won’t be able to change it.